OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 When an admin creates a group, there is a dropdown to select the default graphic unit as with editing a group where "no unit" is selected.
 Before saving the group, an admin should (but is not required to) choose a default graphic unit to eliminate "no unit" since [this restricts certain graphing choice](#default_graphic_unit).

-Allowing an admin to select select/add/remove multiple meters and/or groups at a time during creation and editing means incompatibility changes between these meters/groups is possible.
+Allowing an admin to select select/add/remove multiple meters and/or groups at a time during creation and editing means incompatible changes between these meters/groups is possible.
 As a result, OED will be removing this feature.
 When there was only one unit in OED this was not an issue.
 The meter and group menus will remain as they are on the group admin pages but as soon as a new choice is selected the menus on the page must be updated.
 The create page looks the same where the selected item is then displayed at the top and removed from the menu choices.
 For the edit page, a select causes that meter/group to immediately go to the other menu of that type.
 This means the meter/group switches between left column of Child meter/group and the right column of Unused meter/group.
-For example if an unused meter is selected, it is not longer unused and becomes part of the Child meters and its menu.
+For example if an unused meter is selected, it is no longer unused and becomes part of the Child meters and its menu.
 After this, all menu choices must be updated as described below.
 As a result, the arrows will be removed from the groups pages for creating and editing and this eliminates [issue #413](#https://github.com/OpenEnergyDashboard/OED/issues/413) once completed.

 The compatible units of a group has impacts as discussed below.
 Note this only applies to admins since they are the only ones who can make changes.
 This will naturally happen since the page only displays these items if an admin.
 There are two cases:

 1. A meter/group is removed from the group.
 This either leaves the compatible units of the group the same or adds compatible units.
 This case does not cause any of the problems below so the checks are not needed.
 2. A meter/group is added to the group.
 This could reduce the compatible units of the group and can lead to the issues described below.
 Thus, the following checks only need to be done on adding a meter/group.

-The dropdown menus of meters and groups will change so they are listed as follows (note all units are compatible with the default graphic unit if it is "no unit".):
+The dropdown menus of meters and groups will change so they are listed as follows (note all units are compatible with the default graphic unit if it is "no unit" (-99).):

-1. Adding this meter/group will not change the compatibility units for the group.
+1. Adding this meter/group will not change the compatible units for the group.
 This also means the default graphic unit is not required to change.
 In this case the meter/group is shown in normal font and can be selected.
 In this case the meter/group will not alter the attributes of this group.
-2. Adding this meter/group will change some of the compatibility units of the group but there is still at least one compatibility unit for this group.
+2. Adding this meter/group will change some of the compatible units of the group but there is still at least one compatible unit for this group.
 This is the same as saying that this meter/group's compatible units overlap the group's current compatible units but some do not overlap.
 This means that the possible graphic unit choices is reduced but the group would still be graphable.
 This has two subgroups:

     1. The meter/group is compatible with the default graphic unit.
 This is equivalent to saying that one of the compatible units of the meter/group is the default graphic unit.
 This means the graphic unit options for this group will be reduced but OED does not need to make any other change to the group.
 These meters/groups will be shown in a different font/label that needs to be determined and it is selectable.
     2. The meter/group is not compatible with the default graphic unit.
-This is equivalent to saying that one (of maybe several) of the units removed from the from the compatible units for the current group by adding this meter/group is the default graphic unit.
+This is equivalent to saying that one (of maybe several) of the units removed from the compatible units for the current group by adding this meter/group is the default graphic unit.
 In this case the admin is warned when this choice is made that the default graphic unit has been reset to "no unit" and they should (but are not required to) choose a new default graphic unit.
-These meters/groups will be shown in a different font/label and different that 2.1. that needs to be determined.
+These meters/groups will be shown in a different font/label and different than the font/label in 2.1. that needs to be determined.
 These choices are selectable.

 3. The meter/group will cause the compatible units for the group to be empty.
 This means it would be impossible to graph this group and OED does not want such groups since they are not interesting to OED.
 Thus, this meter/group is grayed out and cannot be selected.

-The pseudocode for setting the meter/group menus is (see [compatible unit code](#determining-compatible-units) on functions called):
+The pseudocode for setting the meter/group menus is (see [compatible unit code](#determining-compatible-units) on functions called) follows.
+The value gid is the group id of the group being worked on.

     // Determine compatibility of meter/group to the current group being worked on (currentGroup)
     // Get the currentGroup's compatible units.
-    Set currentUnits = unitsCompatibleWithMeters(metersInGroup(group_id))
+    Set currentUnits = unitsCompatibleWithMeters(metersInGroup(gid))
     // Current group's default graphic unit
-    type?? currentDefaultGraphicUnit = group_id default graphic unit
+    type?? currentDefaultGraphicUnit = gid.default_graphic_unit
     // Now check each meter
     for each meter M {
       // Get the case involved
-      integer case = compatibleChanges(currentUnits, M's id, "meter", currentDefaultGraphicUnit)
+      integer case = compatibleChanges(currentUnits, M, "meter", currentDefaultGraphicUnit)
       // If case 4 then won't display.
 Otherwise use the correct "font" or whatever need to show as desired. if (case != 4) {
-        add M to meter menu with "font" howToDisplay(case) }
+        add M.identifier to meter menu with "font" howToDisplay(case) }
     }
     // Now check each group
     for each group G {
       // Get the case involved
-      integer case = compatibleChanges(currentUnits, G's id, "group", currentDefaultGraphicUnit)
+      integer case = compatibleChanges(currentUnits, G, "group", currentDefaultGraphicUnit)
       // If case 4 then won't display.
 Otherwise you the correct "font" or whatever need to show as desired. if (case != 4) {
-        add G to group menu with "font" howToDisplay(case) }
+        add G.name to group menu with "font" howToDisplay(case) }
     }